Use of College Hosted Individual Web Spaces Policy

-|Chief Information Officer and Vice President for Information Technology Services|
+|Chief Information Officer and/or Vice President for Information Technology Services|

-|individual webpages, personal webpages, individual homepages, employee webpages, web publishing, the Commons|
+|individual webpages, personal webpages, individual homepages, employee webpages, web publishing|

 The SUNY Empire State College Commons website and other individual Web space sponsored by Information Technology Services were created to complement the official college website by providing a place for SUNY Empire State College faculty, students and staff to explore individual and professional Web publishing.
 Its growing popularity and visibility as a recognized publishing environment and effective communications tool calls for increased clarity in purpose and use.